Plant Genetics and the Future of Food

 In our hunt for the gene, two clues helped us to get started.

-Clue 1: Identification of a variety of rice that was tolerant of flooding
+Clue 1: Identification of a variety of rice that is tolerant to flooding

 IRRI scientists decided to test some of the rice varieties in this collection for their ability to withstand prolonged submergence.
 Most of the rice varieties died if completely submerged for more than a few days.
 However, scientists at IRRI identified a few rice types that could survive prolonged submergence.